- Did you suffer an injury after a surgical or medical procedure?

 Find a Florida Medical Malpractice Law Firm Near Me

-If you or a loved one has been injured due to medical malpractice, consult an experienced, compassionate Florida personal injury attorney at the Dolman Law Group and Sibley Dolman to discuss your legal options.
+If you or a loved one has been injured due to medical malpractice, consult an experienced, compassionate Florida personal injury attorney at the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman to discuss your legal options.

 With offices located across the state of Florida, we are here when you need us most.
 From coast to coast, we offer experienced and aggressive legal guidance every step of the way.
 Call us today to see why so many injured patients and their families choose us to represent them after a serious medical error.